GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 **This user guide should be cited as**:

-*Maussion, F., Hock, R., Paul, F., Raup, B., Rastner, P., Zemp, M, Andreassen, L., Barr, I., Bolch, T., Kochtitzky, W., McNabb, R. and Tielidze, L: The Randolph Glacier Inventory version 7.0 User guide, 2023.
+*Maussion, F., Hock, R., Paul, F., Raup, B., Rastner, P., Zemp, M, Andreassen, L., Barr, I., Bolch, T., Kochtitzky, W., McNabb, R. and Tielidze, L: The Randolph Glacier Inventory version 7.0 User guide v1.0, 2023.
 DOI:Zenodo*

 This reference should be used when referring to specific details that are not covered elsewhere, for example: *"The aspect sector from glacier X is computed from a 100 m UTM grid (Maussion et al., 2023)."*